Neverfail for Atlassian Confluence Plug-in v201.5.1 - Release Notes

 Note: * the number of Confluence Login rules is limited to 10.

-Neverfail for Atlassian Confluence Plug-in
+Atlassian Confluence Plugin

 When the plug-in is installed, all protected services will be set to manual unless otherwise stated.